17 Tips On How To Write A Good Personal Statement

 - Use shorter sentences.

-- Use simple words.
+- Use simpler words.
 Sometimes simple is just better.

 Do not try to over-impress the admission officers by using long sentences or strange words.
 This may only end up pissing them off.